-Pregnant women, people with a history of convulsions, epilepsy, encephalopathy or mental illness, and coagulation dysfunction and those with a recent history of disorders like Guillain Barre syndrome or transverse myelitis will not be administered the shots.
-If you have a history of allergic reactions to vaccinations or have taken any live attenuated vaccine in the past one month, you too can’t take the jab in this drive.
+People with a history of convulsions, epilepsy, encephalopathy or mental illness, and coagulation dysfunction, and those with a recent history of disorders like Guillain Barre syndrome or transverse myelitis will not be administered the shots.
+If you have a history of allergic reactions to vaccinations or have taken any live attenuated vaccine in the past month, you too can’t take the jab in this drive.
 Individuals who had volunteered for the 4Humanity Phase 3 clinical trials will also not be eligible again.

 How can I get vaccinated now?

 Book an appointment with any one of the authorities: